 - Menopausal skin tends to lack oils and nutrients.
 Try a good quality omega 3 and 6 supplement.
 This is one of the most helpful oral supplements you can take for mature skin.

 - During menopause night creams are important as this is when the skin does most of its repairing and rejuvenating.
 Use rich creams to really nourish the skin.

 - During menopause the eye area can become particularly dry – try using an anti-inflammatory eye product for sensitive skin.

 - Protect and nourish your lips more than ever during menopause.
 Seek out a cold sore prevention lip balm that also conditions if you are prone to them.

-- Using moisturisers that are thick and rich will help to keep your skin dehydrated and slow wrinkling as you age.
+- Using moisturisers that are thick and rich such as Pause Hydra Creme will help to keep your skin dehydrated and slow wrinkling as you age.